LOLITA ANALYSIS - PART FOUR

 Sometimes the keen is described as a sound of a woman's wail and the moan of an owl.

 Lilith is also one who stands at the boundary of death and the otherworldly, the tales mostly involving death.
 She was represented as a night creature, sometimes an owl, and was called a howler.
 ILL (yalal) means to howl or wail...

 ...with "mourning for death and destruction in view" (HAW Theological Wordbook of the Old Testament—Joel 1:5, Micah 1:8).

-One could argue that IOL is to ascend.
-But I'm looking in context of factors such as the Blarney Stone associated with the weeping banshee, with death, an entrance to the underworld etc. The eloquence of the blarney may remind of Orpheus whose singing was of such beauty that the rulers of the underworld gave him the opportunity to rescue his wife, Eurydice, from death.
+I'm looking in context of factors such as the Blarney Stone associated with the weeping banshee, with death, an entrance to the underworld etc. The eloquence of the blarney may remind of Orpheus whose singing was of such beauty that the rulers of the underworld gave him the opportunity to rescue his wife, Eurydice, from death.
 As long as he didn't turn back to look at her, as they made their return to the normal world, the world of the living, he could keep her.
 But he did turn back, and her shadow fled back into Hades.
 The wisdom is that he had to look back, and not only out of psychological need.
 One is simply incapable of not looking back, exempting the case of Lot and his daughters.

 The entirety of The Shining and Bill's trip to Somerton, in Eyes Wide Shut, occur in underworld places, as I write of in my Eyes Wide Shut analysis.